yolken/yolken-blog/site/_posts/2022-03-20-investing-in-venture-capital.md

 So why are VC funds structured as limited partnerships?
 From what I can tell, it's a combination of factors- these entities provide the ideal combination of lax regulatory oversight, low administrative overhead, and tax benefits.
-On the last item in particular, one nice thing about a partnership is that the profits are passed through directly to the partners; there's no taxation of the fund itself.
+On the last item in particular, one nice thing about partnerships is that the profits are passed through directly to the partners; there's no taxation of the funds themselves.

 #### Quirk 5: Fee structure